onflow/flow-go/flips/message-forensic.md

 ## Proposal-1: GossipSub Message Forensic (GMF)
+As the first option to (partially) mitigate the gap in the network to hold the malicious senders accountable, we introduce the GossipSub Message Forensic (GMF) mechanism designed to integrate GossipSub authentication data seamlessly with the
+Flow protocol engines.
+The principal aim is to enhance message authenticity verification through multicast and publish, focusing on origin identification and event association.
+Here, we elucidate the method, its interface, and delve into the operational specifics, weighing its pros and cons against potential alternatives.
 In this proposal, we propose a mechanism to share the GossipSub authentication data with the Flow protocol.
 We call this mechanism
 GossipSub Message Forensic (GMF).
 The idea is to add a new interface method to the `EngineRegistry` interface.
 The `EngineRegistry` was previously known as the `Network` interface, and is exposed to individual Flow protocol engines who are interested in receiving the